Apr 27-29, 2020

 #MeToo: Where Are We Now?

-One of the papers or projects presented at the conference will be awarded Best Paper of the Conference and $100!
+One of the papers or projects presented at the conference was awarded Best Paper of the Conference and $100!

 ABOUT THE PANELS